 The bill was amended in committee last month so it applies retroactively to Jan.
 1, 2015, to make sure that paid sick leave ordinances in Philadelphia and Pittsburgh “would be null and void,” the bill’s primary sponsor, Sen. John Eichelberger, R-Blair, said.

-Read more from Pittsburgh Post-Gazette.
+Read full article from Pittsburgh Post-Gazette.